peiche/cover/README.md

 - Fixed margin for comment and paging navigation.
 - Fixed site description for small screens.
 - Fixed footer for small screens.
+- Overhauled blockquote styles, for both the default and the Aesop Story Engine component.

 **1.5.5**
 - Fixed sticky post style inconsistencies.